stevesojan/Osdag.exe/README.md

 5. **Osdag Installation**
    After TinyTeX with its packages and Miniconda are configured, the installer creates a conda environment and installs Osdag, using
-   'conda activate && conda create -n osdag-env osdag::osdag -c conda-forge'
+   `conda activate && conda create -n osdag-env osdag::osdag -c conda-forge`

 ## Working